haasn/mpvhq-old/DOCS/man/vo.rst

     You can adjust ``target-trc`` to more closely match your monitor's response curve.

-    The default for tscale, ``gaussian``, can introduce ghosting and afterimages when ``interpolation`` is enabled, and also adds quite a bit of motion blur (to help smooth out the stutter).
-Some viewers are sensitive to this, so if this is the case it's advised to switch to ``tscale=mitchell`, ``tscale=oversample`` or ``tscale=nearest`` to (successively) reduce the smoothness and blur in exchange for reducing the amount of artifacts.
+    The default for tscale, ``mitchell``, can introduce ghosting and afterimages when ``interpolation`` is enabled, and also adds some mild motion blurring (which helps smooth out the stutter).
+Some viewers are sensitive to this, so if this is the case it's advised to switch to ``tscale=oversample`` to reduce the smoothness and blur in exchange for reducing the amount of artifacts.

 ``sdl``
     SDL 2.0+ Render video output driver, depending on system with or without